aryan1113/aryan1113.github.io/lists/travelguides/mumbai_commute.md

 Check high tide timings, happens usually around 1AM.
 Police will drive out everyone from Beaches / Promenades for safety reasons as tide variation can be huge (4m+).\
 Remember the Police is here to help, not to ruin your day.
 They'll move to other areas as the tide reduces and it's safe to venture out to the sea, usually 2AM.

-Do not smoke / drink on the beach, as\
+Do not smoke / drink on the beach, as
 <ol type = "a">
 <li> Ruins the experience for others </li>
 <li> Cigarette butts are hard to remove, adding to it the sea deposits a lot of waste onto the beaches frequently </li>
 <li>  Punishable offence </li>
 </ol>

-Entirety of Juhu - Versova beaches get swallowed.\
+Entirety of Juhu - Versova beaches get swallowed.<br>
 Monsoons can be risky, and filthy.
 So avoid at all costs.

 Look around for public - washrooms nearby.
 Try not to catch a UTI, all of these are pay-to-use with neglient cleaning.
 Hours on google maps may not be correct, most do not stay operational between 2-6 AM.

-Keep an eye on your phone battery, plan well in advance for the return commute.\
+Keep an eye on your phone battery, plan well in advance for the return commute.<br>
-Trains start at 4AM, metros from 6AM but so does the crowd.\
+Trains start at 4AM, metros from 6AM but so does the crowd.<br>
 Remember you'll never find empty buses / trains / metros so start early and reach home before 9AM.